The 2021 IPA Research Grant round is now open

 HOW TO APPLY

-If you have any further questions or feedback, please email email@example.com.
+If you have any questions or feedback, please do not hesitate to email us on email@example.com.

 THE REVIEW PROCESS